Preparing for 2020: Times are changing, so is CX!

 “Customers will not tolerate companies that have amnesia when it comes to remembering them and their preferences for recognition,” – Gene Alvarez, Managing VP – Gartner

-Customer and brand will be closer to each other in 2020 than ever before.
-Thanks to modern technology, customers are able to give ‘instant feedback’, be involved and choose different variants of a product.
-At the same time, the Internet of Things provides insight in actual use.
+Customers and brands will be closer to each other in 2020 than ever before.
+Thanks to modern technology, customers are able to give ‘instant feedback’, be involved set the right product expectations as they go.
+At the same time, IoT provides insights into the actual usage scenario.
 This will assist producers to improve the product.

 Of course, looking at the future is reading the tea leaves in the bottom of the cup.
 One thing is absolutely certain though.
 Enterprises that know their customers best and map out the ‘customer adventure’ most effectively will prevail.